 From ideation, a product will go through several development stages internally before it ever sees the physical and online stores where the public can purchase it.

 Re-routing is part of the process, and it’s not uncommon to change direction multiple times or even go back to the drawing board.
-Often it takes multiple iterations and steps are repeated to get things right.
+Often it takes multiple iterations and repeated steps to get things right.

-Let’s look at Levitt’s product life cycle stages in the next section to see how it takes the product development of a new product forward.
+Let’s look at Levitt’s product life cycle stages in the next section to see how it takes the development of a new product forward.

 What are the product lifecycle stages? (with examples)

-You’ve created a fantastic idea, based on external data observations, customer pain-points, or an opportunity in the market for a new solution.
+You’ve created a fantastic product concept, based on external data observations, customer pain-points, or an opportunity in the market for a new solution.
 Here’s where you progress to the next step – testing the concept with real end-users.